Steelyeyesjnr/steelyeyesjnr.github.io/projects.md

 | **Key Skills** | CFD, Group Leadership, Wind Tunnel Analysis, Manufacturing, Project Management |

 ### Project Summary
-Led a team through the full product lifecycle to design and test an aerofoil optimized for the shortest take-off distance.
+Led a team through the full product lifecycle to design and test an aerofoil optimised for the shortest take-off distance.

 *  Developed an understanding of viscous and inviscid CFD using **Star CCM+** and **XFLR5**.
 *  Operated a **wind tunnel** and managed time efficiently using a **Gantt chart**.